activebridge/ufujs-rails/README.md

 ![opera](http://www.browserbadge.com/opera/75px)
 ![safari](http://www.browserbadge.com/safari/5/75px)

-If you care about IE9 and lower, don't worry I am sure that you will have the white line in your life soon.
+If you care about IE9 and lower, don't worry we are sure that you will have the white line in your life soon.

-For IE9 and lower form will be submited as `HTML`.
+For IE9 and lower form will be submitted as `HTML`.
 You just have to add the `authenticity_token` option to your form

 ```slim